frequency-chain/docs/pages/Networks/RunningCollators.md

 # Running a Collator

-### Collator details are currently under development.
-More details will be released soon regarding instructions and implementation details.

 Collator operators will need to meet technical and financial requirements to serve as a candidate chosen to form the next block.

 Collator nodes require sufficient hardware and bandwidth to service the network within the necessary block time.